frctl/fractal-docs/docs/guide/web/configuration-reference.md

 ### static.path

 The path to the directory where your static assets live.
 Any assets within this directory will be made available to your components and preview layouts at a URL path relative to this directory.
-See the ~@TODOLINK @web#static-assets', 'static assets') }} documentation for more details.
+See the [static assets](../web/#static-assets) documentation for more details.

 ```js
 fractal.web.set('static.path', __dirname + '/public');